celery/ceps/draft/celery-5-high-level-architecture.rst

 If the number of tasks in all the queues is larger than the current concurrency budget the Autoscaler publishes an event to all the routers.
 The routers will increase their prefetching multiplier as a response to this event.

+The Scheduler will select which workers should increase their prefetching of tasks in order to reach the maximal concurrency budget.

 Controller Internal Services
 ++++++++++++++++++++++++++++